TheWhitehouseR/Demo-React-Native-Camera-App/README.md

 # Demo-React-Native-Camera-App

-Getting started with react native
+This is the result of creating a Getting started with react native guide.

+Hopefully you will find this useful!